Christian Zionism: Pietism, Evangelicalism, and British foreign policy

 Most early-19th-century British Restorationists, like Charles Simeon, were postmillennial in eschatology.
 With the rise of James Frere, James Haldane Stewart and Edward Irving a major shift in the 1820s towards premillennialism occurred, with a similar focus on advocacy for the restoration of the Jews to Israel.
 As the demise of the Ottoman Empire appeared to be approaching, the advocacy of restorationism increased.
-At the same time, the visit of John Nelson Darby, the founder of a variant of premillennialism called dispensationalism, to the United States catalyzed a new movement.
-This was expressed at the Niagara Bible Conference in 1878, which issued a 14-point proclamation (relying on Luke 12:35–40, 17:26–30, 18:8 Acts 15:14–17, 2 Thessalonians 2:3–8, 2 Timothy 3:1–5, and Titus 1:11–15), including: